PaulDThomas/editor-v3/README.md

 The values for contentProps will always be the same for all entries in the object, but are copied for convenience

+### AtListFunction

+Assigning a function to this parameter will enable collaberative @mentions.

 ### EditorV3ContentPropsInput

 This is mainly for internal use, and will be over ridden by any settings in the editor, however given here for completeness